jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Pricing/Billing-Rules.md

 # Billing rules

-The Cloud Physical Server provides a billing method of monthly package.
+Cloud Physical Server supports two billing methods, namely Monthly Package and Pay By Configuration, which can be selected as required depending on different business scenarios.

 ## Monthly Package Billing